 Hip Flexion: aka bringing leg straight forward in front of you

 You can see the person in this video is using a band for resistance.
 I haven’t quite figured out how to use bands in the pool (what would I attach them to?).
-But you can experiment with finding other ways to create resistance if it’s too easy for you otherwise, like maybe adding ankle weights or ankle floats (which also create resistance) http://www.theraquatics.com/theraquatics-buoyancy-cuffs-with-buckle-closure-sold-in-pairs.html.
-This goes for the following 3 exercises too.
+But you can experiment with finding other ways to create resistance if it’s too easy for you otherwise, like maybe adding ankle weights or ankle floats (like the ones shown below).

 Hip Extension: aka pushing leg straight in back of you.
 Only go as far as is comfortable for you—don’t push through any pain.

-The most important stretch I do: Knee to Chest Stretch
+The most important stretch I do: One Knee to Chest Stretch

 After I had been doing this stretch every day for a week, I started to notice a big improvement in how the area around my sacroiliac joints felt.

 Hold for 15-30 seconds, repeat at least once.
-Only do one leg at once– doing both legs at the same time really aggravated my SI joints.
+I only do one leg at once– doing both legs at the same time really aggravated my SI joints.